trinodb/trino/docs/src/main/sphinx/installation/cli.rst

    * - ``--keystore-password=<password>``
      - Only required if the keystore has a password.

-The four ``--truststore`` related options are independent of client certificate authentication with the CLI; instead, they control the client's trust of the server's certificate.
+The truststore related options are independent of client certificate authentication with the CLI; instead, they control the client's trust of the server's certificate.

-.. list-table:: CLI options to check server certificate trust
-   :widths: 35 65
-   :header-rows: 1

-   * - Option
-     - Description
-   * - ``--truststore-use-system-store``
-     - Instruct the client to use the system TrustStore based on the operating system.
-       The supported OSes are Windows and MacOS, for other OSes the default Java TrustStore is loaded.
-       The TrustStore specification can be overridden using ``--truststore-type``.

 .. _cli-jwt-auth: